benliao/lockeserver/README.md

 # Lockserver

-A distributed lock server for coordinating access to shared resources.
+Lockserver is a distributed lock server for coordinating access to shared resources across multiple workers or processes.
+It provides both TCP and HTTP APIs, as well as a Rust client library with ergonomic macros for easy distributed locking.

 ## Features
 - Simple API for acquiring and releasing locks
 - TCP and HTTP API
-- Client library with ergonomic macros
+- Client library with ergonomic macros (`lock_scope!`)
+- Blocking and non-blocking lock acquisition
 - Ready for publishing to crates.io

 ## Usage